outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - determine core graph variables (definition of adjacence/difference, connectivity, dimensions, info storage methods, interactivity of structures like sequences)

-    - determine connections between useful alternative concepts for formatting (concepts like energy, entropy, random)
+    - determine connections between useful alternative concepts for formatting (concepts like energy, entropy, random) to work around lack of other interface info
       - energy (in the form of cross-system interface components can be stored in structures varying on cross-system interface component variables
           - components like type, change, similarity, simplicity, stability, ambiguity, symmetry, interactivity, limit, efficiency, connectivity, & info preservation/compression
             - a structure that can store some info has adjacent storage structures that can also store that info or a subset/parameters of it